AresMUSH/aresmush/plugins/roles/help/en/roles.md

 `role/addpermission <role>=<permission>` - Adds a permission to a role.
 `role/removepermission <role>=<permission>` - Removes a permission from a role.

-## Admin Notes
+## Admin Positions

 The `admin` command lists all game admins.
 It automatically finds people based on whether they have one of the roles you have defined as an admin role in your game config.

-You can also set a note to appear next to your name on the admins list, describing your role.
+You can also set a position to appear next to your name on the admins list, describing your role/position.

-`adminnote <note>` - Sets your note.
+`admin/position <position>` - Sets your position.